Thai script: Phinthu (virāma)

 Because the Thai script is an abugida, a symbol (equivalent to virāma in devanagari) needs to be added to indicate that the implied vowel is not to be pronounced.
 This is the phinthu, which is a solid dot (also called 'Bindu' in Sanskrit) below the consonant.

+The phinthu is also used for languages that use the Thai script, such as Urak Lawoiʼ, to transcribe sounds that do not exist in Thai phonology.
+For example, ยฺ (yo yak with phinthu) is used to transcribe the phoneme [ɟ].